How to Count Macros for Weight Loss

 Macros are expressed as percentages of your total energy intake.
 For example, if your diet is 30% carbohydrates, that means that 30% of your total energy intake comes from carbohydrates.

-To get a picture of your macro intake, follow the steps below:
+To get a picture of how to count macros for weight loss, follow the steps below:

 Calculate your total energy intake